peter88213/aeon2yw/docs/tutorial.md

 ## Edit events in the Inspector

-Depending on your timeline setup, you can now enter descriptions and notes to your events via the "Values" tab.
+If you assign an event to the "Narrative" arc, the event is exported as a regular scene to yWriter.

 ![Timeline Inspector](Screenshots/Aeon2_event.png)

-If you tick the "Scene" checkbox, the event is exported as a regular scene to yWriter.
+Depending on your timeline setup, you can now enter descriptions and notes to your events via the "Values" tab.

 ![Timeline Inspector](Screenshots/Aeon2_values.png)